African - American First Ladies of Distinction

 Josephine St. Pierre Ruffin

-Josephine St. Pierre Ruffin (1842 – 1924), a publisher, journalist an civil rights activist, was the editor of the first African-American women’s newspaper, Women Era from 1890-1897.
+Josephine St. Pierre Ruffin (1842–1924), a publisher, journalist, and civil rights activist, was the editor of the first African women’s newspaper, Women’s Era, from 1890 to 1897, and in 1895 convened the first conference of Black women’s clubs.

 Ida B. Wells